Rosedale, Toronto: Electoral districts

 Rosedale is represented in the House of Commons by Chrystia Freeland and is a part of the Toronto's central district, renamed to University-Rosedale in 2015 and formerly known as Toronto Centre.
 In Provincial Parliament, Rosedale is also a part of the University-Rosedale electoral district, and is represented by Jessica Bell.

 Music

 Japanese composer Toru Takemitsu wrote a three movement piece for solo guitar called "Into the Woods" in 1995 whose second movement "Rosedale" was inspired in this area of Toronto.

+Toronto Lawn Tennis Club

+Rosedale is the location of the Toronto Lawn Tennis Club, the oldest active and surviving lawn tennis club in the world.
+The club moved to Rosedale in 1913.